EdwinAndrew/Java-Programming-Course-2020/README.md

-# Java Programming Course Part 1
+# Java Programming Course
-A repo that holds solutions for the Java programming course created by University of Helsinki
+A repo that holds solutions for the Java programming course (Part 1 & 2) created by University of Helsinki.